By Gabriele Walkow

 “The residential development of Playa Venao is too recent for the area to have much of an established expat community,” explains Ted Tennis from Panamá Equity Real Estate, who is also a long-time Pedasi/Playa Venao expat originally from Michigan.
 “Venao is primarily a vacation destination and the folks who call it home full-time tend to be younger than in other communities, where the expats are primarily retirees, and they either work in the area or work remotely online.”

 Julie Cortesi and husband Jules Van Godtsenhoven, both 43 years of age, are perfect examples of this demographic.
 They have lived in Lomas de Playa Venao, a residential development in the hills overlooking Playa Venao, for nine years.
-A family melting pot of Belgium, Swiss, American, and Panamanian, they found their way to Panama through friends.
+A family melting pot of Belgian, Swiss, American, and Panamanian, they found their way to Panama through friends.

 “Life really is often shaped by the choices you make,” says Jules.
 “After living in the U.S. for five years we wanted a change and friends of ours had just moved to Panama.
 We wanted to travel around Columbia at that time and stopped over in Panama to visit with them.
 We met a developer through them and bought a parcel of land sight unseen in Playa Venao.